Updated: Sep 8

 Frantzky was welcomed into the myLIFEspeaks family with open arms.
 For the first time in his life, he was loved and cherished for exactly who he was.

-Frantzky found his forever home with one of our permanent Haitian foster families in Neply; supported spiritually, physically, and financially by myLIFEspeaks.
+He found his forever home with one of our Haitian House Families, supported spiritually, physically, and financially by myLIFEspeaks; under a similar model to that of the U.S Foster Care System.
 He was immediately welcomed and delighted in by his new mom, Tania, grandmother Lolo, and siblings; Sarah, Darbens, Olivier, and Atyms.

 The love of his family and the entire myLIFEspeaks community quickly began to heal Frantzky.
 He received physical therapy, nourishment, medical care, Gospel-centric education, and endless amounts of love.
 Frantzky began to smile more and he knew he finally belonged.